Visit to Midway Island June 4, 2008

 There is a Japanese Memorial near the old Cable House.
 There in 1904 telegraph messages were relayed across the Pacific.
 A message could be sent around the world in 9 minutes.
 There is a piece of the original cable in the museum.
 There is also a piece of a WWII plane recently washed ashore that I used to end the show.

-The slideshow (7.7Mb) takes about two minutes to load.
-When the background is black, it is ready to play.
-Click on the small arrow on the bottom left side of the slideshow to start it.
+click on the small arrow on the bottom left side of the slideshow to start.
 If desired, click to pause or resume.